weaversa/cryptol-course/labs/Salsa20/Salsa20Props.md

 Finally, we want to show that `Salsa20Encrypt` is invertible (i.e. there exists a `Salsa20Decrypt` function that inverts `Salsa20Encrypt` for a given key and nonce).
-It turns out that `Salsa20Encrypt` is it's own inverse, a so-called [involution](https://en.wikipedia.org/wiki/Involution_(mathematics).
+It turns out that `Salsa20Encrypt` is its own inverse, a so-called [involution](https://en.wikipedia.org/wiki/Involution_(mathematics).
 That is, composing `Salsa20Encrypt` twice on a given key and nonce yields the original plaintext.